mirupandey/arcade-game/README.md

 # Classic Arcade Game

+## How to Run

+> Click on index.html or visit my GitHub page (https://github.com/mirupandey/arcade-game - index.html) and enjoy the app

 ## How to Play

 > The user can control the movement of the player using arrow keys.